CorruptionHades/InjectionTemplate/README.md

 I have provided some examples in the code to get you going.
 There is also a Main class for injecting this Agent into a target program.
 If you wish to use this Template you need to put it on github and licence it under the GNU GENERAL PUBLIC LICENSE 3.0.

-Please do not changet he package name as it will cause issues with minecrafts default package obfuscation.
+Please do not change the package name as it will cause issues with minecrafts default package obfuscation.

 If you have questions join this discord: https://discord.gg/TsdAuxxraU